 What are baby sleep cues?

-Unfortunately, your newborn can’t tap you on the shoulder and say, Hey, I'm tired!every time they’re ready for a snooze.
-However, they do have their own way of communicating.
-Instead of using words, babies have various ways of expressing themselves and their needs through body language, including sleep cues and hunger cues
+Unfortunately, your newborn can’t tap you on the shoulder and say, “Hey, I'm tired!” every time they’re ready for a snooze.
+However, they do have their own way of communicating that that’s the case.

-This particular category of body language is referred to as sleep cues.
-Simply put, sleep cues are the physical signs babies use to let you know they're tired.
 Have you ever noticed your little one seemingly gazing into space?
 That's a baby’s sleep cue.
 Or when they suddenly look away from moving people or objects?
-Boom, another one.
+That’s another one.

 Why is recognizing sleep cues important?

-If you've never experienced an overtired baby, this might not seem like a big deal.
-However, when a newborn or baby becomes overtired, they sometimes experience a sudden burst of energy.
-This doesn't mean they don't need a nap.
-Rather, it means that it might be more challenging for them to fall—and stay—asleep.
+When a newborn or baby becomes overtired, they sometimes experience a sudden burst of energy, yet this doesn't mean they don't need a nap.
+Rather, it means that it might be more challenging for them to fall asleep and stay asleep.

 What do different types of sleep cues look like?

-Below, we break down some common sleepy cues to be on the lookout for depending on your little one’s age:
+Below, we break down some common sleepy cues to be on the lookout for, depending on your little one’s age:

 Newborn sleep cues

-They usually learn the difference between day and night sometime between two to three months old.
-Until then, babies follow wake windows of about 30 minutes to 1.5 hours, give or take.
-These wake windows vary from baby to baby and might get a bit longer as the day goes on.
-As you learn to understand their wake windows, you can keep your eyes peeled for any signs of newborn sleep cues, including:
+During this phase, babies follow wake windows of about 30 minutes to 1.5 hours, give or take.
+These windows vary from baby to baby and might get a bit longer as the day goes on.

 Baby and toddler sleep cues

-If you're the sleep-deprived parent of a very sporadic newborn sleeper, knowing how to deal with sleep deprivation is crucial.
-Newborns won't adhere to a strict sleeping routine because they need to feed around the clock—and a more structured sleep routine doesn't take shape until the baby moves past the newborn phase.
+Newborns won't adhere to a strict sleeping routine because they need to feed around the clock, and a more structured sleep routine doesn't take shape until the baby moves past the newborn phase.
 Rest assured, this time is only temporary.
-As your baby grows older and learns to distinguish between day and night, you'll gradually establish a feeding and sleeping routine, paving the way for longer and more restful sleep stretches.

-Once your baby has checked “mastering night and day” off their to-do list, you can start utilizing their cues to establish a feeding and sleeping routine that benefits the entire family:
+As your baby grows older, you'll both gradually establish a feeding and sleeping routine, paving the way for good sleep habits and helping them stay asleep longer.
+Once your baby has checked “mastering night and day” off their to-do list, you can start utilizing their cues to establish a feeding and sleeping schedule that benefits the entire family.

-1. Hone in on sleep cues
+1. Home in on their sleep cues

-2. Take note of baby’s sleep patterns
+2. Take note of your baby’s sleep patterns

 After you’ve mastered what to expect when they’re sleepy, you can take mental notes that give you even more insight into what to expect when your baby is tired.
+Consider the following questions to help you determine your little one’s current sleep schedule:

 • How long were they awake before they showed signs of being tired?